MauroDataMapper/docs/docs/user-guides/merging-data-models/merging-data-models.md

 ## 1. Overview

-When working with multiple **Branches** on the same model, it is likely that these multiple branch versions will have modifications such as additions, deletions and edits.
+When working with multiple [branches](../../glossary/branch/branch.md) on the same model, it is likely that these multiple branch versions will have modifications such as additions, deletions and edits.
 Eventually, it will be necessary to **merge** all these back into one single draft version of the model.
-This is why every model has a **main** branch which acts as a single branching point and is also where models are **Finalised** from.
+This is why every model has a **main** branch which acts as a single branching point and is also where models are [finalised](../../glossary/finalise/finalise.md) from.

-**Merging** models is quite a complex task as it's important not to lose any potential changes during the merge process.
+**Merging** models is quite a complex task, as it is important not to lose any potential changes during the merge process.
 This is why a special user interface has been designed for you to:

-* Review all changes that have occurred
+* Review all changes that have occurred.
-* Assist in resolving **conflicts** which are any changes that have occurred in two models that do not automatically align
+* Assist in resolving **conflicts**, which are any changes that have occurred in two models that do not automatically align.
-* Commit the changes you wish to make to a model
+* Commit the changes you wish to make to a model.

 **Merging** can be applied to **Data Models** or **Versioned Folders** and includes merging changes within the model hierarchy as well.
 For example, changes made to [Data Classes](../../glossary/data-class/data-class.md) also count as modifications to a **Data Model**, and so on.